This post may contain affiliate links, review our disclosure policy for details

 Eating junk food or any salty food can increase your swelling.
 According to Whattoexpect.com if you over do it with eating too much fries or chips then your body will have a hard time flushing out the water that it’s holding due to excess sodium.

-So, it’s best to stick with a nutritious balanced diet and you will feel better.
-For my first pregnancy I ate a lot of fruits and not a lot of junk food even though sometimes I craved a nice hamburger with fries.
+Reduce the sodium but increase your potassium!
+It’s best to stick with a nutritious balanced diet and you will feel better.
+For my first pregnancy I ate a lot of fruits like bananas, watermelon and strawberries and not a lot of junk food even though sometimes I craved a nice hamburger with fries.
 With my twin pregnancy I kind of gave in and ate a lot more junk food than I should have which obviously didn’t help with the swelling.
 I automatically noticed the difference so eat wisely mama!

 I want you to be prepared as possible with a newborn.
 So make sure that you checkout this amazing breastfeeding class.
 It’s online and will teach you everything that you need to know about successfully breastfeeding your baby.